Below are answers to frequently asked questions.

 Chiropractic is covered under most private health fund extras plans and as a member you can usually make a claim for our care.
 We recommend that you confirm your coverage with your health fund provider.

-We process ‘on-the-spot’ claims for the vast majority of private health funds.
+We can process ‘on-the-spot’ claims for the vast majority of private health funds.

 Dr. Greg does not accept patients under any third-party arrangements.